Stuttgart Accelerator Program: fintogether

 Gesa Miczaika

-Financial planning for startups: Dr. Julius Tennert, Startbase
+Financial planning for start-ups: Dr. Julius Tennert, Startbase

 Julius Tennert